caleb531/dotfiles/README.md

 I have also included my configuration for [Emmet](http://emmet.io/), an invaluable package which enables quick HTML expansion within Atom.
-This configuration consists of both preferences and snippets for HTML/CSS expansion.
+This configuration is located under the `emmet/` directory, and consists of both preferences and snippets for HTML expansion.

-Please ensure that the `~/.emmet` directory is set as your *Extensions Path* within the Atom package's preferences, because this directory is where my Atom configuration expects to find user configuration for Emmet.
+Please ensure that the `~/.dotfiles/emmet` directory is set as your *Extensions Path* within the Emmet package preferences, because this directory is where my Atom configuration expects to find user configuration for Emmet.
+Executing the `config/create_symlinks.sh` script will create the `~/.dotfiles` directory.

 ### Python virtualenv activation